AWS D1.1:2025 · Table 5.11 · Category B

 What Table 5.11 category applies to API 5L X42 with SAW?

-API 5L X42 welded with SAW falls under Category B in AWS D1.1:2025 Table 5.11.
+When using SAW on API 5L X42, the combination falls under Category B in AWS D1.1:2025 Table 5.11.
 Low-hydrogen SMAW, SAW, GMAW, or FCAW process.
-At up to 3/4" thickness, this category requires a minimum preheat of 32°F (0°C).
+At up to 3/4" thickness, Category B with SAW requires a minimum preheat of 32°F (0°C).

 Does API 5L X42 need preheat at up to 3/4"?